Osmophile

-An osmophile is a microorganism adapted to environments with high osmotic pressures, such as high sugar concentrations.
+An osmophile is an extremophile microorganism adapted to environments generating high osmotic pressures, such as aqueous solutions with high salt or sugar concentrations (e.g., brines or sirups).
 Osmophiles are similar to halophiles (salt-loving organisms) in that a critical aspect of both types of environment is their low water activity, aW.
 High sugar concentrations represent a growth-limiting factor for many microorganisms, yet osmophiles protect themselves against this high osmotic pressure by the synthesis of osmoprotectants such as alcohols and amino acids.
 Many osmophilic microorganisms are yeasts; some bacteria are also osmophilic.